 - Your team have decided your cancer is at an early enough stage for this to be a safe option.

 - Fewer people are able to have hysterectomies due to the resources, including theatre space and equipment being needed by coronavirus patients.

-When possible, the coil/tablets mean that surgery can be postponed and reconsidered in three to six months, when the pandemic situation is hopefully clearer and there are fewer coronavirus patients being admitted to hospital.
+When possible, the coil/tablets mean that surgery can be postponed and reconsidered in three to six months.

 Q: I am due to have my hysterectomy next week.
 Will I be tested for coronavirus?